-The individual coverage health reimbursement arrangement (ICHRA) is available as of January 1.
-This tax-advantaged HRA has a few key elements that make it attractive.
+Can owners of corporations participate in ICHRA?
+Great question.
+The individual coverage health reimbursement arrangement (ICHRA) has a few key elements that make it attractive.
 Employers can customize a plan, defining which employees are eligible and determining their reimbursement limits.
 Among the HRA options available, the ICHRA provides a good fit for many employers and businesses, but what if you own a corporation?
 Are you able to participate in ICHRA?
 Let’s talk it through.

 What is an HRA?